-23 IPOs using auctions from 1999-2008, including one bank offering (B of I Holdings), are used, along with 13 direct listings from 2018-2022, with returns calculated through December 29, 2023.
+23 IPOs using auctions from 1999-2008, including one bank offering (B of I Holdings), are used, along with 12 direct listings from 2018-2021, with returns calculated through December 31, 2024.
 The companies are listed in Tables 13 (auctions) and 13a (direct listings).
 The five IPOs during 2020-2022 that used bookbuilding with limit orders, listed in Table 13 as auctions, are not included.
+There have also been seven direct listings of small companies during 2022-2025, all of which displayed high first-day volatility.
 For the direct listings, the first-day return is computed from the opening price to the closing price, whereas for the auction IPOs, the offer price is used to calculate the first-day return.
-Buy-and-hold returns are calculated from the first closing market price until the earlier of the three-year anniversary or the delisting date, or December 29, 2023.
+Buy-and-hold returns are calculated from the first closing market price until the earlier of the three-year or five-year anniversary or the delisting date, or December 31, 2024.
 Market-adjusted returns use the CRSP value-weighted index.
 Style adjustments use firms matched by market cap and book-to-market ratio with at least five years of CRSP listing and no follow-on equity issues in the prior five years.
 The market-adjusted and style-adjusted returns are the average buy-and-hold return on the IPOs minus the average compounded return on the benchmark.
 Market capitalization (size) is calculated using the first closing market price after the IPO and the post-issue number of shares outstanding.